GidiRabi/CPP_EX4/README.md

 ## Additional Components

-- **Complex**: A class to handle complex numbers, demonstrating the tree's ability to manage custom objects.
+- **ComplexNumber**: A class to handle complex numbers, demonstrating the tree's ability to manage custom objects.

 ## GUI Representation